nessagulko-ctrl/satisfaction-insights/README.md

 - Aggregating degree pathways by institutional control
 - Visualizing regional distributions of degree types
 - Summarizing key structural patterns and insights

+---
+## Analysis Plan

+This project explores structural patterns in U.S. higher education using institutional metadata.
+The analysis focuses on:

+- Comparing degree focus across public, private nonprofit, and private for-profit institutions
+- Examining how degree types vary by geographic region
+- Identifying regional concentrations of institutional control types

+The goal is to understand how institutional structure and geography shape available educational pathways.